LordofNotCommitting/FixEconomy/README.md

 This mod put rubberbanding on demanded/excess items, and decrease/increase consumption cycle accordingly.
 This should prevent consistant long game market crashes which has been common ever since market has been a thing.
 If you want more explanation, it will be commented below.

 How much market-correcting rubberbending force you are applying can be configured on MCM menu, but not really recommending you to touch those if you don't know what you are doing.

-**Need to restart the game after MCM config setup for mode change to take effect
+**Need to restart the game after MCM config setup for mode change to take effect**

-If your market has already crashed and installed this mod to recover, This mod take time to clean up all the excess stocks that caused the crash. increase Price Ratio Maximum % if you are in this category to make recovery faster.
+**If your market has already crashed and installed this mod to recover, This mod take time to clean up all the excess stocks that caused the crash. increase Price Ratio Maximum % if you are in this category to make recovery faster.**

-Notes Below is detailed explanation on how vanilla market work.
-Ignore that if you are not interested.
-Github link will be at the very bottom once I upload it.**
+**Notes Below is detailed explanation on how vanilla market work.
+Ignore that if you are not interested.**

 How Market works vanilla ingame afaik:
 Vanilla game have station with semi-constant item consumption rate (depending on population and etc), which produces items in the same rate.
 This means there is a cap on consumption rate for each and every item.
 Depending on production cycle, Each item will have either excess production globally or deficit production globally.